-Name Amount of SAFEs Shares of Common Stock Entities affiliated with Golden Seeds Cognition Therapeutics, LLC (1) \$3,092,383 322,122 Entities affiliated with BIOS Memory SPV I, LP (2) \$2,000,000 208,332
+Name of SAFEs Common Stock Entities affiliated with Golden Seeds Cognition Therapeutics, LLC (1) \$3,092,383 Entities affiliated with BIOS Memory SPV I, LP (2) \$2,000,000

-- (1) Golden Seeds Cognition Therapeutics, LLC is a beneficial owner of more than 5% of our common stock or shares of common stock issuable upon the exercise of stock options or warrants that are exercisable within 60 days of August 31, 2021.
-Ms. Wallace, one of our directors, is the Co-Chief Executive Officer and Managing Partner of Golden Seeds, LLC and Golden Seeds Funds. - (2) BIOS Memory SPV I, LP is a beneficial owner of more than 5% of our common stock or shares of common stock issuable upon the exercise of stock options or warrants that are exercisable within 60 days of August 31, 2021.
+- (1) Golden Seeds Cognition Therapeutics, LLC is a beneficial owner of more than 5% of our common stock or shares of common stock issuable upon the exercise of stock options or warrants that are exercisable within 60 days of , 2021.
+Ms. Wallace, one of our directors, is the Co-Chief Executive Officer and Managing Partner of Golden Seeds, LLC and Golden Seeds Funds. - (2) BIOS Memory SPV I, LP is a beneficial owner of more than 5% of our common stock or shares of common stock issuable upon the exercise of stock options or warrants that are exercisable within 60 days of , 2021.
 Dr. Fletcher, one of our directors, is the Managing Partner of Bios Partners, LP and founded Bios Research, LLC.